 The Nameless Mod also falls into this trope, but introduces more complexity.
 It essentially splits into two distinct storylines right at the beginning, but the choice on which of your current storyline's endings you get is determined at the very end.
 Thus, your choice in the beginning isn't invalidated at all.
 However, there's also a chance to Take a Third Option toward the end.

 Star Stealing Prince: which ending you get is decided by whether you just rest up after the whole village has gone into the caves to find a boat to get off the island, or whether, before you rest up, you get Erio to enter your dreams with you so that you can take care of the demon possessing you once and for all.

-In OFF you get the decision to choose the ending literally right before the final boss where You can either choose to side with The Batter or The Judge.
-The game even tells you that the former is the "official" ending and the later is the "special" ending.
+In OFF, you get the decision to choose the ending literally right before the final boss where you can either choose to side with The Batter or The Judge.
+The game even tells you that the former is the "official" ending and the latter is the "special" ending.

 Alpha Protocol plays with this.
 The game has three choices, all near the ending, which determine which of the four ending branches you'll get; however, all of them are missable depending on previous actions.
 In addition, minor differences in the ending occur due to various events throughout the game, but most especially during the final chapter.

 The default ending ("Crime Buster"), occurring if you refuse (or don't receive) both Shaheed's and Leland's offers.
 In this case, you defeat Henry Leland and the Halbech Corporation, but Alpha Protocol survives and will never be held accountable for its actions toward you.

 The first choice occurs if you let Sheikh Ali Shaheed survive early in the game, in which case he'll offer you an option to bring down Alpha Protocol and the Halbech Corporation.
 Should you accept, you get the "No Compromise, No Mercy" ending.